HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/index.md

 ## Chapter 6: Station Setup

 Get ready to build your gateway to the world!
-In this chapter, we're diving into the practical aspects of setting up and operating your amateur radio station.
+In this chapter, we're learning about into the practical aspects of setting up and operating your amateur radio station.
 Whether you're planning a simple VHF/UHF setup or dreaming of expanding your capabilities, this chapter will guide you through the essentials.

 We'll start by exploring must-have station accessories to complement your radio.
 You'll learn about power supplies, meters, and other gadgets that help your station function efficiently.
 We'll also cover proper grounding and interference prevention - crucial aspects that ensure your station performs well while playing nice with other electronics in your home.